 How Stories in the Classroom Can Lead to Meaningful Learning

-Extract from The Exam Class Toolkit: How to Create Engaging Lesson That Ensure Progression and Results (Continuum)
+Extract from The Exam Class Toolkit: How to Create Engaging Lesson That Ensure Progression and Results (Continuum).
+This section is a snapshot on using stories in the classroom.

 The following story was emailed to us recently.
 At first it may seem just like a